eimhinr/eimhinr.github.io/index.md

 - 🇮🇪 I'm from ireland
 - 🇬🇧 I've Lived and worked for many years in the UK
 - 🇮🇹 Now I live in Italy with my family
-- 🔉 Eimhin is a difficult irish name, it is prounced like 'Kevin' if you ignore the K
+- 🔉 Eimhin is a difficult irish name, it is prounced like 'Kevin' if you drop the K

 ## Contact